How Much Do You Have to Make to File Taxes?

 - If you get Social Security benefits and also get tax-exempt income, you may need to file a return.
 This is because the tax-exempt income may cause your Social Security benefits to be taxable.

 - Dependents who earn income may or may not have to file taxes, depending on several factors.
 For example, if the income they earn is more than their Standard Deduction, they typically need to file a tax return.
-The same thing goes for certain children who have unearned income that's greater than $1,250 in 2023.
-This amount increases to $1,300 for 2024.
+The same thing goes for certain children who have unearned income that's greater than $1,350 in 2025.
+This amount increased from $1,300 in 2024.

-In 2023, you don't need to file a tax return if all of the following are true for you:
+In 2025, as an example, you don't need to file a tax return if all of the following are true for you:

 - under age 65